Armed Forces Chaplaincy Center

-The Armed Forces Chaplaincy Center (AFCC) is the center for training of United States military chaplains, located at Fort Jackson, Columbia, South Carolina.
-Co-located on the AFCC campus are: the United States Army Chaplain Center and School, the United States Naval Chaplaincy School and Center, and the United States Air Force Chaplain Corps College.
-The Center includes the "Joint Center of Excellence for Religious Training and Education."
+The Armed Forces Chaplaincy Center (AFCC) was the center for training of United States military chaplains, located at Fort Jackson, Columbia, South Carolina.
+Co-located on the AFCC campus were: the United States Army Chaplain Center and School, the United States Naval Chaplaincy School and Center, and the United States Air Force Chaplain Corps College.
+The Center included the "Joint Center of Excellence for Religious Training and Education."

 Ground-breaking for the AFCC took place 6 May 2008, and the official dedication of the campus occurred on 6 May 2010.

+The Air Force Chaplain Corps College returned to Maxell AFB, AL in 2017.
+The United States Naval Chaplaincy School returned to NAVSTA Newport, RI in 2019.

 History

 The creation of the AFCC began with the 11 November 2005 "Base Realignment and Closure" (BRAC) mandate for U.S. military chaplains.
 The mandated included two "imperatives":